 Where Is the Coronado Shipwreck Located?

-The Coronado shipwreck is located south of Hotel del Coronado, in front of the El Camino Tower of the Coronado Shores condos.
+The Coronado shipwreck is located south of Hotel del Coronado, a historic hotel in San Diego, in front of the El Camino Tower of the Coronado Shores condos.
 If walking toward the condos from the hotel, the El Camino Tower is the furthest oceanfront building south in the complex.

-This beach is also locally nicknamed Shipwreck Beach and is easy to find.
+This San Diego County beach is also locally nicknamed Shipwreck Beach and is easy to find.
 Look for the tall concrete buildings that look like condos south of the hotel, and you’re there.